Don Mitchell (actor): Early life and career

 in Houston.
 His postsecondary education began at Los Angeles City College, from which he transferred to the University of California, Los Angeles, where he studied acting.
 His acting at UCLA led to his role in Ironside, as producer Collier Young saw Mitchell on stage in a production of Poor Bitos and signed him for the show 3 weeks before production began.
 Mitchell's other television roles include McMillan & Wife and playing Ed Lawrence on the CBS daytime soap opera Capitol.
 He also appeared as a policeman in Bewitched and Dr. Samson on Wonder Woman.
 He also co-starred in the film Scream Blacula Scream (1973).

 Personal life and death

 From 1969 to 1970, Mitchell was married to the model Emilie Blake, with whom he had a daughter, Dawn Mitchell.
 In 1972, Mitchell married actress Judy Pace, later divorcing in 1984.
-Together, Mitchell and Pace have two daughters, actress Julia Pace Mitchell, who appears on the CBS daytime soap opera The Young and the Restless, and attorney Shawn Meshelle Mitchell.
+Together, Mitchell and Pace had two daughters, actress Julia Pace Mitchell, who appeared on the CBS daytime soap opera The Young and the Restless, and attorney Shawn Meshelle Mitchell.
 Mitchell died of natural causes at his home in Encino, Los Angeles on December 8, 2013, at age 70.